canonical/lxd/doc/networks.md

 exists, so you must repeat this command each reboot and after LXD is restarted.
 Also note this only works if the bridge `dns.mode` is not `none`.

+Note that depending on the `dns.domain` used, you may need to disable DNSSEC in resolved to allow for DNS resolution.
+This can be done through the `DNSSEC` option in `resolved.conf`.

 ### IPv6 prefix size
 For optimal operation, a prefix size of 64 is preferred.